JustAnotherBitt/Pokemon-Arena-RPG/README.md

 View your current Pokémon with the Pokéagenda.

+### 5. **Wallet**

+You can now check your current money balance through the menu.

+### 6. **Achievements**

+View the achievements you have unlocked throughout your journey.

-### 5. **Progress Saving**
+### 7. **Progress Saving**

-Progress is saved automatically, allowing you to continue from where you left off in the next game session.
+Progress is saved automatically in a database, allowing you to continue from where you left off in the next game session.

 ## Observation

 Language update in progress!!

+---

+## ⚡ What's Coming Next?

+- Better organization of the code, with a cleaner `main.py` and categorized functions.
+- New achievements to unlock and expand your adventure.
+- General optimization and performance improvements.

+The journey is far from over — and it’s only getting better.